Table of Contents

 Guru Sri Subramanium was born in Sri Lanka in 1929.
 His father was the highest-ranking medical officer in Sri Lanka, and his mother was an accepted seer and mystic, who embraced all religions in her devotions.
 When he was only seven years old, Guruji realized his own spiritual lineage, and was instructed by the Lord to lose the family name, in favour of His Name – ‘Subramanium’.

 Soon after the end of WWII, Guruji came to Europe and settled in Britain, where he began working round the clock so that he could teach meditation, chanting and yoga (free of charge) to anyone who came to his door.
 This became the pattern of his life for many years – uplifting, feeding and caring for his friends and acquaintances.

 In 1962, Guruji took a small group to Sri Lanka on pilgrimage.
 Whilst meditating in the Murugan temple at Badulla, the Lord appeared in the form of a three-headed cobra and offered to give Guru anything he wanted.
 Guruji replied he wished for no gifts or boons – his desire was to establish a place of worship in the West, completely free from commercialism.

-These sacred artifacts became like a reservoir of spiritual power in the temple he established a year later.
-They would enable Guru to fulfill his ambition to establish a place of worship, and gave him absolute conviction that the Lord had given the mission His blessing.Continue the story
+These sacred artefacts became like a reservoir of spiritual power in the temple he established a year later.
+They would enable Guru to fulfil his ambition to establish a place of worship and gave him the absolute conviction that the Lord had given the mission His blessing.Continue the story

 Share this story